DataPreProcessing-FALL2024/Deli4Test/README.md

 Functions- Mean for Price variable Median for Size variable

-After aggregating, I saved the output to an RDS file (output12f1f2.rds) within the 'finalOutput' folder.
+After aggregating, I saved the output to an RDS file (output12f1f2.rds), a Parquet file (output12f1f2.parquet), and a CSV file (output12f1f2.csv) within the 'finalOutput' folder.
-After aggregating, I saved the output to an RDS file.